The category of arrows

 The category of arrows, with morphisms commutative squares.

-We set this up as a specialization of the comma category comma L R
+We set this up as a specialization of the comma category comma L R,

-are both the identity functor.
+where L and R are both the identity functor.

-, representing a choice of a lift
+We also define the typeclass has_lift, representing a choice of a lift

 of a commutative square (that is, a diagonal morphism making the two triangles commute).